 As a journalist working in this area through most of this period in the UK, I knew of many who had much to say about Alan Sugar that was far from complementary.

-Criticism, constructive or otherwise, would not diminish Sugar’s achievement.
-It would help us understand it.
+Criticism, constructive or otherwise, does not diminish Sugar’s achievement.
+It helps us understand it.

 In particular, the book does not tell us enough about how Sugar started.

 It seems he left a warehouse one day with a van full of electronic goods and returned that night having sold the lot — I’d love to know how.